Understanding Baby Sleep Cues: What They Are And How To Support Your Little One

 Every baby’s sleeping pattern and habits are unique.
 But, one thing that’s fairly consistent across the board is that it can be challenging to decipher what your little one wants and when.

 By understanding common baby sleeping cues, you may feel better equipped to comprehend your little one’s silent communication.

 Of course, if you have any concerns about your child’s sleep or their health, talk to your health professional.

-Before your little one can talk, babies have sleep cues in their behaviour to communicate what they need.
+Before your little one can talk, babies use behavioural cues to communicate what they need.
 So, when you start to see them performing their sleep cues, it may be time for you to start getting them ready for bed (1).

-When you’re still getting to know your newborn, their sleep cues may go unnoticed for the first few weeks.
-Eventually, as you spend more and more time with them, you should be able to identify their cues and when they’re signalling for some slumber.
+When you’re still getting to know your newborn, their sleep cues may be tricky to spot.
+Eventually, as you spend more and more time with them, you should be able to identify when they’re signalling for some slumber.

 Over time, it’s likely your child’s sleep cues will evolve and change as they grow.
 While they continue to develop, their signals for sleep may progress with them, meaning there might be some more learning for you as a parent in understanding when they’re tired.
 Adjusting your routine as their sleep cues change can be more common as your child grows older.

 If your newborn baby is ready to drift off to dreamland, they may exhibit the following sleeping cues:

 As your little one continues to grow, they may continue to show some of these sleep cues to signify tiredness while not exhibiting others.